Codylon-Studios/chessboard-backend/README.md

 # chessboard

-this is a backend code for the chessboard in biggame and freedking
+this is the backend code for the chessboard in biggame and freedking